 She has played with artists such as Space Junk is Forever, Mike Doughty, and Wheatus.

 Madden’s style of drumming is personally the most attractive to me out of all the drummers on this list.
 There have been so many times where I’ve watched one of her videos on Instagram and ran straight to my drum kit afterward to try and break what she was playing down.

 I’m also a sucker for a good Meinl cymbals setup, and I think Madden has one of the best and unique sounding cymbal setups out there.
 She knows how to use the cymbals to get a fantastic sound out of her setup.
 It’s crazy to think that she’s already developed her personal drum sound at such a young age.

 There are many more female drummers out there that are technically proficient and skilled.
 This list just includes the drummers who have made a huge impact on the drum industry as a whole.

 Remember that it’s a useless exercise to compare drummers as everyone has a different take on the instrument.
 It’s not a race where one wins and the other doesn’t.
 Thus, this is far from an exhaustive list of the ‘best female drummers’.

-If you’re looking for some great female drummers to listen to, not a single player on this list will disappoint you.
+If you’re looking for some great women drummers to listen to, not a single player on this list will disappoint you.